How to Make Articulation Sentence Level Activities More FUN!

-Let’s chat about some articulation sentence-level activities that your students think are FUN.
+Nothing makes a speech therapy session drag on more than a group of unmotivated students.
+It’s the worst!
+You feel like a professional negotiator trying to get your students to practice their speech sounds And every week that your students moan and complain is just another unproductive session, and that kills you!
+Let’s chat about some articulation sentence level activities that your students think are FUN.
 You can secretly get in those high trials during a session without your students knowing they are working hard.
 Best feeling ever!!

 Turn Your Articulation Sentence Practice Into a Challenge

 Whenever you can turn an activity into a “challenge,” you aren’t the one telling them what they have to do.
 You are inviting your students to partake in a contest.
 And, I don’t know about you, but when someone presents something as a competition, I am more fired up to try it!
+Here is are some articulation sentence level activities that your students will feel like is a game:

 It would help if you had some sound-loaded sentences, a timer, and a clicker to track trials.
 These digital clickers on Amazon are the best (Amazon affiliate link included.)
 You can create sentences with your students before the challenge or use some already done for you, like these Articulation Sentence Challenge Sheets.
 They also come with half-sized homework sheets, so it’s easier for you to create a home practice program.
+Can you come up with similar articulation sentence level activities that have a challenge in it?
+Let me know in the comments your ideas.

 Set the timer and have students see how many sentences they can get in a minute.
 Explain that you want them to go slow enough to get the correct production because going fast while saying the words with an incorrect sound isn’t the point!